Business travel is back! The 2008 financial crisis left companies short on cash, and industry growth has been slow ever since.

 But you don’t want to have to hold their hands throughout, and you absolutely need to keep clear records of all travel.

-Here are a few good options to make the booking process more amenable.
+Here are a few good options to make the corporate travel booking more palatable.

 Booking business travel can be a significant challenge for staff.
 They bounce around from site to site, trying to find the most convenient and comfortable flights and accommodation to fit within company spending limits.